hugojosefson/isolate-in-docker/README.md

 # isolate-in-docker

-Wrapper script for running Node.js, Heroku CLI, AWS CLI or WebStorm in isolation, where they only have access to current directory.
+Wrapper script for running Node.js, Heroku CLI, AWS CLI, WebStorm or GoLand in isolation, where they only have access to current directory.

 Lets you keep those tools uninstalled in your main environment, to limit your